x

 We keep track of all indicator-scores of Axel Zingle (and all other pro-riders) based on results in UCI-races in the past 3 years.
 Stats are updated every day in order to provide up-to-date scores.
 It gives you the possibility to check current rider-specialties of all riders.
 Here you can find the scores of Axel Zingle.

-• Axel Zingle has an average strength of 82 points.
+• Axel Zingle has an average strength of 86 points, meaning the rider is one of the best cyclists in the world.

-• Axel Zingle indicates 80 points on doing a leadout.
+• Axel Zingle indicates 88 points on doing a leadout, meaning the rider belongs to the best leadout-specialists.

 About CyclingOracle.com